-The carrying amounts of amounts due from subsidiaries (non-trade) are HK\$14,756,000 (2022: HK\$15,131,000) as at 31 December 2023.
+At the reporting date, the carrying amounts of amounts due from subsidiaries (non-trade) are HK\$15,131,000 (2021: HK\$15,699,000) for the financial year ended 31 December 2022.
 Management has evaluated ECL of the amounts using reasonable and supportable forward-looking information, which is based on assumptions and forecasts of future economic conditions.
 Loss given default is an estimate of the loss arising on default.
 It is based on the difference between the contractual cash flows due and those that the lender would expect to receive, taking into account cash flows from collateral and integral credit enhancements.
 Probability of default constitutes a key input in measuring ECL.